9. The King Messiah

-Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following passage.
+Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following verse.

 I [Balaam] see him, but not now; I behold him, but not near: A star shall step forth out of Jacob, and a sceptre shall rise out of Israel and smite the corners of Moab, and destroy all the sons of Seth.

-This verse is speaking about the Messiah, who will conquer "all the sons of Seth," i.e., the world, since all the nations are descended from Noah (Genesis 9:19), himself a descendant of Seth, Adam's third son (Genesis 5:6--29).
+This verse is speaking about the Messiah who will conquer "all the sons of Seth," (the world).
+Noah (Genesis 9:19) was a descendant of Seth, Adam's third son (Genesis 5:6-29).
 We see that this is a Messianic prophecy, because just before it we read:

-After the Messiah subjugates all the Gentile nations, the following prophecies depicting peace and security for the Jewish people will be fulfilled:
+In the Messianic Era, the following prophecies depicting peace and security for Israel will be fulfilled: